HanWeinrich/NOAA-PMEL-OME-Qubit-Quantification-Protocol-BeBOP/NOAA-PMEL-OME_Qubit_Quantification_Protocol_BeBOP.md

 ### Preparation

-1. Sterilize workspaces and durable equipment, including pipettes and all surfaces with 10% bleach.
+1. Sterilize workspaces and durable equipment, including pipettes and all surfaces, with 10% bleach.
 Then wipe down all surfaces and equipment with 70% EtOH.
 For low concentration samples or samples especially sensitive to contamination, Qubit quantification should be carried out inside a BioSafety II cabinet if one is available.
 Run the cabinet UV regularly and keep internal surfaces clean.

 2. If you have a UV crosslinker available, UV pipettes and tube racks regularly for 2 minutes.
 3. Set up the required number of Qubit tubes for standards and samples in a 0.5 mL tube rack.
 Both the dsDNA BR and HS kits require two standards.
 For 96 samples + 2 standards, you will need 98 tubes.
-Label the tops if each tubes with sample names or standard abbreviations (S1 or S2). **Do not label the side of the tube, as this will interfere with sample read.**
+Label the tops if each tubes with sample names or standard abbreviations (S1 or S2). **Do not label the side of the tube, as this will interfere with the sample read.**

 4. Use the reagent calculator on the Qubit to determine the composition of your working solution (i.e., iQuant BR/HS buffer and iQuant dye reagent).
 The dye should be mixed into the buffer at a 1:200 ratio.
 Use a sterile plastic tube (50 mL falcon tube for 96 samples, smaller tube for fewer samples. **Do not mix in a glass container**) to prepare the working solution.
-Mix working solution by vortexing or inverting.
+Mix the working solution by vortexing or inverting.
 Take standards 1 and 2 out of the fridge and allow them to warm to room temperature.

 5. Add 190 μL of working solution to the qubit tubes labeled S1 and S2, then 198 μL in each of the sample tubes (if you are planning to add 2 μL of DNA per sample).

-6. Vortex and spin down sample DNA in mini-centrifuge before adding to the qubit tube.
+6. Vortex and spin down the sample DNA in a mini-centrifuge before adding to the qubit tube.

-7. Add 10 μL of standard 1 to the S1 tube and 10 μL standard 2 to the S2 tube.
+7. Add 10 μL of standard 1 to the S1 tube and 10 μL of standard 2 to the S2 tube.
 Add 2 μL of DNA into each sample tube.
-Mix the qubit tubes by vortexing and spin downing on the mini-centrifuge.
+Mix the qubit tubes by vortexing and spinning down on the mini-centrifuge.

 **WARNING**: Qubit tube will break if spun down for more than 3-4 seconds at a time or if the caps are not securely snapped in place. **SPIN WITH CAUTION**.

 8. Allow all tubes to incubate at room temperature for 5 minutes before quantifying.
-Once DNA is added to the buffer, they can sit for < 3 hours.
+Once DNA is added to the buffer, it can sit for < 3 hours.

 ### Quantification

 1. On the home screen of the Qubit, click dsDNA.
 Then click dsDNA BR or HS, depending on which kit you used.
-2. The “read standards” screen will displayed.
+2. The “read standards” screen will be displayed.
 Press Read Standards to proceed.
 Wipe down S1 tube with kimwipe and insert it into the sample chamber, close the lid, then press read standard.
 When the reading is complete (~3 seconds), remove S1.
 Repeat the same process with S2 for the standard 2 reading.

 3. Press run samples.
-On the assay screen select 2 μL and then set the units to ng/μL.
+On the assay screen, select 2 μL and then set the units to ng/μL.
 4. Wipe down the sample tube with kimwipe and insert into the sample chamber, close the lid, and read tube.
 The instrument displays the results on the assay screen.
 The top value (in large font) is the concentration of the original sample.
 The bottom value is the dilution concentration.
-Make sure chamber door is closed when sample reading is underway.
+Make sure the chamber door is closed when sample reading is underway.
 Repeat until all samples are quantified.

 ### Basic Troubleshooting Guide

 **Issue 1**: Out of range - too high

-**Solution**: First re-run the tube to verify it was a reading error.
+**Solution**: First, re-run the tube to verify it was a reading error.
 If still out of range, if not currently using a BR kit, re-run the sample with those reagents.
 If already using the BR kit, recommend re-pipetting the sample and running again.

 **Issue 2**: Out of range - too low